samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### The `ionViewWillLoad` Method

 As you may know, in Ionic, just like in Angular, you have lifecycle hooks.
-One these lifecycle hooks is the `ionViewWillLoad` one.
+One of these lifecycle hooks is the `ionViewWillLoad` one.
 You will use this hook to add listeners to media state changes.
 So, when changes are detected, you can update your screen.

 The listening process will be achieved by using NgRx store inside this lifecycle hook method: